 Not many people are born with a perfect smile, but that doesn’t mean you won’t ever be able to go head-to-head with your favourite celebs in the radiance department.
 That’s because cosmetic dentistry can do amazing things and, in most cases, can give you the smile you’ve always wanted.
-It focuses on improving the look of your smile through a variety of procedures including veneers, fillings, teeth whitening and dental implants.
+It focuses on improving your smile’s look through various procedures, including veneers, fillings, teeth whitening, and dental implants.

-Cosmetic dentistry is extremely popular, and we see a lot of patients that want to have their smile augmented and perfected.
+Cosmetic dentistry is extremely popular, and we see many patients who want to have their smile augmented and perfected.
 It’s not always an essential aspect of your oral health (even though it often is), but cosmetic treatments can help restore confidence and boost a positive outlook.

 Cosmetic dentists are responsible for a number of treatments that include everything from minor fixes to major procedures.
-Here’s a few of the most common cosmetic dentistry procedures we perform for our patients on a daily basis:
+Here are a few of the most common cosmetic dentistry procedures we perform for our patients on a daily basis:

-One of the most popular ways to fix a smile are dental veneers.
-These are thin shells made from medical grade porcelain, ceramic or resin that we attach to the front of teeth to fix things like crooked teeth, gaps and damaged enamel.
-Your cosmetic dentist will remove a portion of enamel from the tooth’s surface so that the veneers can be bonded into place.
-Veneers are permanent, durable and a great way to enhance anyone’s smile.
+One of the most popular ways to fix a smile is dental veneers.
+These are thin shells made from medical-grade porcelain, ceramic, or resin that we attach to the front of teeth to fix crooked teeth, gaps, and damaged enamel.
+Your cosmetic dentist will remove a portion of the enamel from the tooth’s surface to bond the veneers into place.
+Veneers are permanent, durable, and a great way to enhance anyone’s smile.

 The most basic cosmetic dentistry treatment is teeth whitening.
-Over time teeth will pick up stains from the food and drinks we consume or from medications and bad habits such as smoking leaving them less than white and often not very attractive.
-Teeth whitening is a quick, easy fix and is also one of the best bang-for-your-buck treatments to take your smile to the next level.
-There are a number of over-the-counter products available – rinses, toothpastes, bleaching gels – but we do recommend having your teeth professionally whitened for the best, fastest and safest results.
+Over time teeth will pick up stains from the food and drinks we consume or from medications and bad habits such as smoking, leaving them less than white and often not very attractive.
+Teeth whitening is a quick, easy fix and one of the best bang-for-your-buck treatments to take your smile to the next level.
+Several over-the-counter products are available – rinses, toothpastes, bleaching gels – but we recommend having your teeth professionally whitened for the best, fastest and safest results.

 Somewhat similar to a veneer in the results they provide, dental crowns or dental caps are made to fit over a damaged or decayed tooth to keep it from breaking or to offer cosmetic enhancements.
 Like veneers, crowns are often used to cover misshapen or discoloured teeth or to cover procedures like dental implants, root canals, fillings and dental bridges.
 Your dentist will opt for crowns if the damage to your teeth is on the rearward facing side or there isn’t enough enamel present to attach a veneer securely.